khkhiu/khkhiu.github.io/_posts/2021-04-29-sp-minitab.md

 **"Rolling Release"** I will be attempting a new style of writing with this post.
 Instead of publishing the post at once after the completing the task, I will be updating the post as I learn.
 {: .notice--warning}

 This post will focus on the module: Statistics and Analytics for Engineers(SAE) and how Minitab Express is used as a tool for students to visualise data and analyse it.
+My initial impression of MiniTab express is that it is effectively, Microsoft Excel, but significantly simplified and laser focused on statistics.
+Considering SAE's intention is to introduce students to statistics, I can understand why Minitab was chosen over Excel.

 **Statistics and Analytics for Engineers(SAE)** Statistics and Analytics for Engineers(SAE) is module that introduces student to statistic and data analytics concepts to solve problems encountered through the course of their studies.
 {: .notice--info}